someengineering/resoto.com/docs/concepts/components/core.md

 # More API Endpoints

-`resotocore` is the central hub for everything Resoto does.
-You can explore additional `resotocore` API endpoints at `http://<resoto-address>:8900/` or [`https://resoto.com/docs/reference/resotocore-api`](https://resoto.com/docs/reference/resotocore-api).
+Resoto Core is the central hub for everything Resoto does.
+You can explore additional API endpoints at `http://<resoto-address>:8900/` or [`https://resoto.com/docs/reference/resotocore-api`](https://resoto.com/docs/reference/resotocore-api).